-- 37. To turn the gas products into money, the producer then sells the products.
+- 33. To turn the gas products into money, the producer then sells the products.
 One would expect that such sales would occur in the commercial market place in an arm's length transactions.
-That, in fact, occurs, but lessees attempt to cover up and manipulate that fact by self-serving language in marketing contracts about title transfers or even by creating wholly owned affiliates to manufacture a fictitious "sale" before the gas reaches commercial quality for sale. - 38.
-The "starting price" for gas products is most often established by the lessee through a "weighted average sales price" or an "index price."
-If Defendants have the market power to, over time, obtain above "index price" in its arm's length sales, then as an agent for the royalty owner, the royalty owner is entitled to this higher price over time as well.
+That, in fact, occurs, but lessees attempt to cover up and manipulate that fact by self-serving language in marketing contracts about title transfers or even by creating wholly owned affiliates to manufacture a fictitious "sale" before the gas reaches commercial quality for sale. - 34.
+The "starting price" for gas products is almost always established by the lessee through a "weighted average sales price" or an "index price".
+If Defendant has the market power to, over time, obtain above "index price" in its arm's length sales, then as an agent for the royalty owner, the royalty owner is entitled to this higher price over time as well.

-Different Ways Defendants Underpay Royalty Owners
+Different Ways Defendant Underpays Royalty Owners

-- 39. Defendants underpay Plaintiffs and the Class in one or more of the following ways, without limitation: - (a) Natural Gas Liquids (NGLs).
-Defendants: (i) fail to pay royalty for all of the NGLs produced (some is retained by the processor to pay for processing); (ii) deduct processing fees and expenses; (iii) and reduce payment by TF&S all before obtaining commercially marketable fractionated NGLs. - (b) Residue Gas.
-Defendants: (i) fail to pay royalty for all of the Residue produced (some is retained by the processor to pay for processing); and, (ii) deduct processing fees and expenses, all before obtaining commercially marketable Residue.
+- 35. Defendant underpays Plaintiff and the Class in one or more of the following ways, without limitation: - (a) Natural Gas Liquids (NGLs).
+Defendant: (i) fails to pay royalty for all the NGLs produced (some is retained by the processor to pay for processing); (ii) deducts processing fees and expenses; (iii) and reduces payment by TF&S all before obtaining commercially marketable fractionated NGLs.

+(b) Residue Gas.
+Defendant: (i) fails to pay royalty for all the Residue produced (some is retained by the processor to pay for processing); and, (ii) deducts processing fees and expenses, all before obtaining commercially marketable Residue.